Five the Hard Way (Prison Break): Plot

 In Las Vegas Sucre is seen walking to the pool deck, removing his shirt, and sitting down with a beer beside the card holder.
 Sucre is invited by the card holder to his room for a better drink.
 Once inside the room, Sucre secretly copies the fifth card while discovering that Scuderi's aim was to find a one-time bedmate for his wife and not for himself; this due to impotency caused by a Vietnam War wound in Hue City.
 Sucre then returns after a long time to the hotel room and tells them that the download was successful.
-Roland is then asking what happened, and Sucre answers, "It stays in Vegas," while Sucre give Roland the device.
+Roland is then asking what happened, and Sucre answers, "It stays in Vegas," while Sucre gives Roland the device.

 Mahone, with a GPS and a gun, breaks into the house where Michael and Bellick are supposedly held but only finds the ankle monitors.
 Mahone notices a paper crane, which is a page with the word GATE.
 Meanwhile, T-Bag, Gretchen, and their captives arrive at a new hiding spot, where Gretchen lures a GATE employee and kills him for snooping around.
 At GATE T-Bag takes Michael to the 8 x 10 closet in his old office, where he uses a screwdriver to remove the carpet and the floor tiles, revealing a metal trap door.

 As Lincoln and his team are leaving the casino, Roland trails behind and uses the slot machines while holding the device, which allows him to hit jackpot many times.
 Unfortunately, this is noticed by the casino employees.
 The casino security confiscates the device (despite Roland telling him it's a battery pack) and kicks him out, much to the team's annoyance.
 Roland does say that he can make another device in a month.

 After opening the trap door, Michael and T-Bag descend a ladder and arrive at a small underground hallway.
 Michael states that he is no longer helping T-Bag when Mahone jumps out and knocks out T-Bag.
 Mahone and Michael then throw T-Bag into a cell and leave him there yelling.
 Walking out from GATE, Mahone, Self, and Michael hear a cell phone nearby.
 Michael answers the call and realizes that it is Gretchen, still alive and involved.